Benefits of Project-Based Learning

-- To get ideas, students can use the many resources that Time4Learning offers, including printable worksheets and reading lists for grades K-8, science lesson supply lists for grades 3-5, and virtual science labs for middle and high school students.
+- To get ideas, students can use the many resources that Time4Learning offers, including printable worksheets and reading lists for grades K-8, and science lesson supply lists for grades 3-5.
 In addition, parents have access to activity planners to help them create schedules.

 Step 3 – Start your research.
 There are so many sources of information out there: the internet, books, documentaries, and so much more.
 This will probably be the most time-consuming portion of your child’s project.
 Help them locate resources by pointing them in the right direction.

 - Time4Learning’s lesson plans can help your child know exactly where to go to find information on a specific topic in order to learn more.
 They can also redo lessons and activities in order to fully comprehend concepts.